 The DNA F, parent of Kui, voluntarily left Ethiopia (Africa), 100,000 years ago, in search of dependable perennial rainwater resources.
 At that time, the current Persian Gulf and Gulf of Oman were fertile valleys.
 The F were in the Persian Gulf 60,000 years ago.
 The offspring (H, L) moved to the West Coast 40,000 years ago.
-They lived in different locations.
-They were siblings with the same language and culture.

-The glacial melt of 20,000 years ago forced the H, who lived on the Narmada delta of the then Arabian Sea, to move along the river to its headwaters, the Mt.
+The glacial melt forced the H, who lived on the Narmada delta of the then Arabian Sea, to move along the river to its headwaters, the foot of the Mt.
 Trikuta of the Vindhyas.
-The L were forced to move south to the current Kerala State.
+The L were forced to move south to the current Kerala State 10,000 years ago.
 They were the Malayalam family of the Kui.